 As the discs weaken, they may lose their shape and push beyond their normal boundary.
 This process may create a bulge or protrusion of disc material that applies compressive pressure to surrounding spinal nerves.
 A disc protrusion in the neck, even if it is a mild disc protrusion, may cause radiating pain, tingling, numbness and loss of mobility.

-The first step in the recovery of a neck disc protrusion is a confirmed diagnosis.
-A physician must make an accurate diagnosis to prescribe the correct treatment.
-When consulting your physician, try to be specific and honest when describing symptoms associated with neck disc protrusion.
+The first step in recovering from a disc protrusion in the neck is to receive a diagnosis and treatment plan.
+When consulting your doctor, try to be specific and honest when describing your symptoms.
 The following questions are likely to be asked:

 - Do you experience severe headaches?

 - Do you ever feel a prolonged, dull ache in your neck?

 - Do you feel sharp pain radiating down your shoulders and arms?

 - Do your hands ever go numb?

 - Do your arms and/or hands feel weak?